AvitalTamir/vibecommander/README.md

 <img width="1712" height="1115" alt="Xnapper-2025-12-03-21 57 15" src="https://github.com/user-attachments/assets/03605818-ce17-4ddb-b013-ce5ad4019d0e" />

+# Vibe Commander

+## What?

+Vibe Commander is an IVE (Interactive Vibe Environment!).
+It wraps around your AI Assistant CLI so you can spend your entire session in the same terminal tab.

 ## Why?

 Have been building this as a tool to bring my flow from 99% there to 100%.

 I nowadays do pretty much everything using Claude Code and only ever hop into other terminal tabs to view the occasional file or run some git commands.

-Vision was to have these minimal facilities in a familiar IDE style layout (Integrated Vibe Environment?) that evokes old time Norton Commander memories.
+Vision was to have these minimal facilities in a familiar IDE style layout that evokes old time Norton Commander memories.

 ## Quick Start

 ### Download Binary

 Grab the latest binary for your platform from the [Releases page](https://github.com/avitaltamir/vibecommander/releases/latest).

-Available binaries:
-- `vc-darwin-arm64` - macOS Apple Silicon
-- `vc-darwin-amd64` - macOS Intel
-- `vc-linux-arm64` - Linux ARM64
-- `vc-linux-amd64` - Linux x86_64
-- `vc-windows-arm64.exe` - Windows ARM64
-- `vc-windows-amd64.exe` - Windows x86_64

 ### Install with Go